flexiblepower/flexiblepower.github.io/_posts/2015-01-15-PowerMatcher20released.md

 * CSVlogger for KLE (Kibana, Logstash and Elastic Search) integration

 Do you want to get stared with this release?
 Please visit the [PowerMatcher Github wiki](https://github.com/flexiblepower/powermatcher/wiki) for technical background information.

+More information about the PowerMacher concept can be found on this website.